ysocode/berry/README.md

 $berry->run();
 ```

+### Global Configurations

-#### Global Middlewares
+#### Adding Global Middlewares

-Berry allows you to attach middlewares that will run for all routes globally.
-All middlewares and handlers follow the PSR-7 HTTP message interface standard, ensuring full interoperability and compliance with modern PHP practices.
+Middlewares are inspired by PSR-15 concepts and work with request and response objects based on PSR-7, with refinements
+for stronger typing and usability.

-##### Adding a single global middleware:
+**Adding a single global middleware:**

 ```php
 <?php